 As a result of that pay cut, it’s getting harder for Americans to buy homes.
-Some 59.6 percent of homes sold during the first quarter were affordable to families earning a typical income during April, May and June, down from 61.3 percent in the first quarter of 2020 and 63.2 percent in the fourth quarter of 2019, according to the NAHB/Wells Fargo Housing Opportunity Index.
+Just 58.3 percent of homes sold during the third quarter were affordable to families earning a typical income, down from 59.6 percent in the second quarter, 61.3 percent in the first quarter and 63.2 percent in the fourth quarter of 2019, according to the NAHB/Wells Fargo Housing Opportunity Index.

 Three factors drive affordability

 The builders’ index looks at three variables — incomes, home prices and mortgage rates.
 The affordability study shows nationwide home prices have spiked in recent months.
-The median rose to a record $313,000 in the third quarter from $300,000 in the second quarter, up from $280,000 in the first quarter of 2020.
+The median home price rose to a record $313,000 in the third quarter from $300,000 in the second quarter and $280,000 in the first quarter of 2020.

-In a trend that offsets some of the affordability squeeze, average mortgage rates fell to 3.05 percent in the third quarter, down from 3.34 percent in the second quarter from 3.61 percent in the first quarter.
-Rates have fallen even lower, to 3.22 percent now, according to Bankrate data.
+In a trend that offsets some of the affordability squeeze, average mortgage rates fell to 3.05 percent in the third quarter, down from 3.34 percent in the second quarter and 3.61 percent in the first quarter, according to Bankrate data.

 5 most affordable metro areas

 Home prices and incomes vary widely, and there are oases of affordability, mainly in the Rust Belt and Midwest.
 The five most affordable among metro areas with population of 500,000 or more: